Chart Color Schemes

 Educational attainment in Emu Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate in 20.5%, significantly lower than Greater Sydney's average of 38.0%.
+The area's university qualification rate is 20.5%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding such qualifications - advanced diplomas (11.1%) and certificates (30.6%).
-Educational participation is high at 28.6%, including 9.4% in primary education, 8.6% in secondary education, and 3.7% pursuing tertiary education.
+Vocational credentials are held by 41.7% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 30.6%.
+Educational participation is high, with 28.6% currently enrolled in formal education: 9.4% in primary, 8.6% in secondary, and 3.7% in tertiary education.

 Frequently Asked Questions - Education